Preapproval vs. prequalification: What’s the difference?

 What to do after you’ve been prequalified or preapproved

-Once you’re preapproved, here are the next steps to buying a home:
+Once you’re preapproved for a mortgage, here are the next steps to buying a home:

 - Start touring homes within your budget.
 Use the amount on your preapproval letter as a guide to filter your home search.
 For example, if you’re preapproved for $400,000, you can start touring homes under that amount.
-Don’t forget to leave room for negotiation and closing costs.
+Don’t forget to account for your down payment and closing costs.

-- Connect with a trusted real estate agent.
-A real estate agent is your partner through the next phase of the mortgage process.
-They’ll help you navigate the market, schedule showings, write competitive offers, and understand what to look out for.
+- Connect with an experienced real estate agent.
+A real estate agent is your guide through the next phase of the mortgage process.
+They’ll help you navigate the market, schedule showings, write competitive offers, and negotiate.

 - Review your preapproval letter with your lender.
-Make sure you understand any conditions attached to your preapproval, such as employment verification or documentation required later in the process.
-This helps ensure there are no surprises when it’s time to finalize the loan.
+Make sure you understand any conditions attached to your preapproval, such as employment verification or documentation that may be required later in the process.
+This helps ensure there are no surprises when it's time to finalize the loan.

 - Hold off on big financial changes.
 Try to avoid large purchases, taking on new debt, or changing jobs before closing.
 These can all affect your final approval.

 Mortgage prequalification is a good first step if you want a general estimate of how much you can borrow to spend on a home.
 Preapproval takes it one step further by verifying the financial information you submit to provide a more accurate estimate of how much you can afford to spend.
-Getting approved early in your home search can help you stay focused on homes within your budget, avoid unnecessary stress, and make a stronger impression when it’s time to submit an offer.
+Keep in mind that lenders use these terms differently, so ask questions to make sure you're getting the right one.
+Getting approved early in your home search can help you stay focused on homes within your budget and make a stronger impression when it’s time to submit an offer.

-1 Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, debt, property, insurance and appraisal as well as a satisfactory title report/search.
-If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage’s control, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
-If your eligibility in the program does not change and your mortgage loan does not close, you will receive $1,000.
+1 Participation in the Verified Approval program is based on an underwriter's comprehensive analysis of your credit, income, employment status, assets, and debt.
+If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage's control, including, but not limited to satisfactory insurance, appraisal and title report/search, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
+If your eligibility in the program does not change and your mortgage loan does not close due to a Rocket Mortgage error, you will receive the $1,000.
 This offer does not apply to new purchase loans submitted to Rocket Mortgage through a mortgage broker.
-This offer is not valid on jumbo loans or for self-employed clients.
 Rocket Mortgage reserves the right to cancel this offer at any time.
 Acceptance of this offer constitutes the acceptance of these terms and conditions, which are subject to change at the sole discretion of Rocket Mortgage.
 Additional conditions or exclusions may apply.

 Related resources

-The process of buying a home can be full of unknowns, especially for first-time buyers.
-Find peace of mind with this easy-to-follow home-buying checklist.
+The process of buying a home can be complicated, especially for first-time buyers.
+Make it simpler with this house buying checklist.

 Read more